The Understanding Group (TUG)

 There was a pretty wide separation between the stakeholders who related to each theme, and we wanted to emphasize their interdependency.
 To make sure the relationships among all three themes were clear to all stakeholders, we decided to use a model integration.

-The model we used to represent that integration was the service design lends, defined as “the activity of planning and organizing people, infrastructure, communication and material components of a service in order to improve its quality and the interaction between service provider and customers.”
+The model we used to represent that integration was the service design lens, defined as “the activity of planning and organizing people, infrastructure, communication and material components of a service in order to improve its quality and the interaction between service provider and customers.”

 An example of a Service Design model